 Demand is the lifeblood of your eCommerce business.
 It’s the collective expression of your customers’ desire for a product over a given period.

-Forecasting is a strategic effort that accounts for many factors in attempts to paint a picture of the future.
+Forecasting is a strategic effort that accounts for many factors in an attempt to paint a picture of the future.
 You rely on data but it’s impossible to be 100% accurate.
 It’s more of an art than a science.

 Forecasting demand allows you to:

-- Minimize dead stock: Items never sold are known as dead stock and a drag down your bottom line.
-Figuring out how much of an item to purchase allows you to predict order volumes with greater accuracy for less waste, lower storage costs and higher profits.
+- Minimize dead stock: Items never sold are known as dead stock and drag down your bottom line.
+Figuring out how much of an item to purchase allows you to predict order volumes with greater accuracy for less waste, lower storage costs, and higher profits.